top of page

 AI is also quite good with content editing.
 It excels with idea generation.
 When you instruct it to examine a particular aspect of the text and offer suggestions for improvement, it can come back with so many ideas, some novel ones you may have never thought of on your own.
 You won’t want to pass along every idea it comes up with to the author, but it can certainly give you good ideas and help to spark ideas of your own.

-Misconception 5: It Can Replace Human Editors
+Misconception 5: AI Can Replace Human Editors

 I have heard multiple horror stories about entire editorial teams being laid off and replaced with...wait for it...Grammarly.
 Instead of writers sending their work to editors, writers are told to send their own work through Grammarly.
 And we all know how trustworthy Grammarly is, right?
 (I’m cringing.
 I encourage the use of many AI tools, but Grammarly is not among them.)
 Clearly these decisions are being made by people far removed from the day-to-day editorial process, and they are being made with shareholders and bonuses in mind, not readers.
 Because AI cannot and should not replace human editors.